Burj Khalifa is the most iconic building in Dubai, UAE.

 At 829.8 meters (2,722 feet), it is the tallest building in the World.

-More than two and a half million tourists visit Burj Khalifa’s observation decks every year.
+More than two million tourists visit Burj Khalifa’s observation decks yearly.

 Table of contents